mawiseman/episerver-pheonix/src/Phoenix/Feature/PageScripts/ReadMe.md

 #### 1. Implement IHasGlobalPageScripts

-On the page that authors should edit Global page scripts, implement `IHasGlobalPageScripts`
+On the page that authors should edit Global page scripts, implement `IHasGlobalPageScripts`.

+i.e. Your sites `StartPage`

 ```
 public class StartPage : BasePage, IHasGlobalPageScripts